Help & Support

 Automatic Updates

-RangePulse includes Watchtower in the default docker-compose.yml.
-Watchtower runs alongside the app and checks Docker Hub once a day for a new image.
+The default docker-compose.yml includes Watchtower.
+It runs alongside the app and checks Docker Hub once a day for a new image.
 When one is available it pulls it, restarts the container, and cleans up the old image — fully automatic, no user action required.

 docker compose pull && docker compose up -d